Aptivi/tools/README.md

     * vnd (directory, you'll have to create the below files and this directory yourself)
       * vendor.sh (file, vendor script for Linux and macOS)
       * vendor-build.cmd (file, list of commands for build for Windows)
+      * vendor-postbuild.cmd (file, list of commands for actions after build for Windows)
+      * vendor-prebuild.cmd (file, list of commands for actions before build for Windows)
       * vendor-docgen.cmd (file, list of commands for documentation generation for Windows)
+      * vendor-predocgen.cmd (file, list of commands for actions before documentation generation for Windows)
+      * vendor-postdocgen.cmd (file, list of commands for actions after documentation generation for Windows)
       * vendor-docpack.cmd (file, list of commands for documentation packing for Windows)
+      * vendor-predocpack.cmd (file, list of commands for actions before documentation packing for Windows)
+      * vendor-postdocpack.cmd (file, list of commands for actions after documentation packing for Windows)
       * vendor-pack.cmd (file, list of commands for artifact packing for Windows)
-      * vendor-postbuild.cmd (file, list of commands for actions after build for Windows)
+      * vendor-prepack.cmd (file, list of commands for actions before artifact packing for Windows)
-      * vendor-prebuild.cmd (file, list of commands for actions before build for Windows)
+      * vendor-postpack.cmd (file, list of commands for actions after artifact packing for Windows)
       * vendor-push.cmd (file, list of commands for pushing to package registry for Windows)
+      * vendor-prepush.cmd (file, list of commands for actions before pushing to package registry for Windows)
+      * vendor-postpush.cmd (file, list of commands for actions after pushing to package registry for Windows)
 ```

 How the project calls the build scripts is entirely up to the project and not